Generic selectors

 Polylactic acid (PLA) fillers are biocompatible and biodegradability.
 They are further characterized by the possible formation of both amorphous and semicrystalline phases.
 Due to thermal factors, photodegradation and oxidation PLA changes mechanical and optical properties.

 PLA fillers are composed of PLA microparticles and carriers, such as mannitol or sodium carboxymethylcellulose.
 PLA exists in two stereoisomeric forms, namely l-lactic and D-lactic acid.
 Poly(D,l-lactic acid) is completely amorphous in contrast to l-lactic acid and D-lactic acid.
-Sculptra and Gana V–two l-lactic PLA filler—show a crystallinity degree of 64% and 72%.
+Sculptra and Gana V–two l-lactic PLA fillers—show a crystallinity degree of 64% and 72%.
 PLA degradation is induced by hydrolysis due to water sorption in the microparticles itself.
 This results in breakage of the ester linkages in the main chain of the polymer molecule.
 The soluble degradation products are lactic acid and its oligomers.
 The rate of degradation depends upon various factors including the l-to-D-isomer ratio, molecular weight, crystallinity, size, shape, porosity, and morphology of the microparticles among others.
 The rate of lactic acid formation during degradation of PLA filler can modulate fibroblast activity and collagen synthesis [Table 6].25

 Table 6: PLA fillers and their degradation period.